mrled/caryatid/readme.markdown

 ## Backends

  -  LocalFile:
      -  Requires URIs like `file:///path/to/somewhere` on Unix, or `file:///C:\\path\\to\\somewhere` on Windows
      -  Files created with the LocalFile backend conform to OS default permissions.
 On Unix, this means it honors `umask`; on Windows, this means it inherits directory permissions.
 When modifying a file, such as adding a box to an existing catalog, permissions of the existing file are not changed.
+     -  Does not use `backend_credential`
  -  S3:
      -  Requires URIs like `s3://bucket/key`, where `key` may include a directory name, e.g. in `s3://bucket/some/sub/path`, `some/sub/path` is the `key`.
 These URIs are supported by the [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) plugin and may be used in Vagrant files where that plugin is installed
      -  Note that HTTP URIs like `http://s3.amazonaws.com/bucket/resource` are not supported, even though they are supported by the [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) plugin.
-    - S3 permissions are not modified
+     -  S3 permissions are not modified; it uses the existing permissions for the S3 bucket
+     -  This backend uses the official AWS Go API, and [per documentation](http://docs.aws.amazon.com/sdk-for-go/api/aws/session/) will read credentials from `~/.aws/credentials` or `~/.aws/config` (in that order).
+     -  Alternatively, you may pass `backend_credential` in the form `AWS_ACCESS_KEY:AWS_SECRET_KEY` - that is, the access key, then a colon (`:`), then the secret key.

 ## Output and directory structure